is4tomj/posts-n-notes/README.md

 Do not create a new SSH key-pair.
 Instead, do the following (assuming you have already [setup your Yubikey](https://github.com/drduh/YubiKey-Guide) to include your private key material with the standard three subkeys):

-1. Add the following to your .bashrc file:
+1. Add the following to your .bashrc file from the SSH section in `man gpg-agent`:

 ```bash
 export GPG_TTY=$(tty)